updated on: March 30, 2017

 You know the type.
 Those family members, friends, co-workers, or distant acquaintances that seem to have far too much time on their hands and have little trouble penciling in a month long expedition away from work, family and the rigours of everyday life.
 For the rest of us regular plebes, big river trips often take a backseat to much simpler and less demanding weekend or week long excursions.
 Then, before we know it, winter is upon us and it’s time to store the canoe and paddles in place of snowshoes and ice augers.

 Rejoice!
 There is an option that offers the best of both worlds right here in Northeastern Ontario.
-You can travel the province’s largest river as it penetrates the thick spruce and tamarack walls of Northeastern Ontario’s most untouched wilderness and be home before weeks end.
-I'm talking about traveling the lower reaches of the mighty Moose River as is makes its final decent into James Bay, through the community of Moosonee / Moose Factory.
+You can travel the province’s largest river as it penetrates the thick spruce and tamarack walls of Northeastern Ontario’s most untouched wilderness and be home before week's end.
+I'm talking about travelling the lower reaches of the mighty Moose River as is makes its final decent into James Bay, through the community of Moosonee / Moose Factory.
 For a leisure trip I recommend giving yourself three to five days.
 Plan this trip for late summer or early fall when the water and bug levels are lower.

 Note: Contacting the Lands and Resources Department of Moose Cree First Nation is advised, as they can provide you with guiding services and updated river information.